 Monroeville Volunteer Fire Co. #5 is located approx. 15 miles east of Pittsburgh.
-We are a respected and disciplined all volunteer fire and EMS Company.
-We proudly protect a suburban and urban area of approximately 30,000 citizens and 100,000 daily travelers over a 25 square mile area.
+We are a respected and disciplined volunteer fire and combination paid/volunteer EMS Company.
+We proudly protect a suburban and urban area of approximately 30,000 residents and between 80,000 and 100,000 daily travelers/visitors over a 25 square mile area.

-We respond to approximately 1400 FIRE & EMS calls annually as well as handling other details, drills and EMS stand-bys for the local schools and colleges in the area.
+We respond to approximately 1500 FIRE & EMS calls annually as well as handling other details, drills and EMS stand-bys for the local schools, colleges and businesses in the area.
 Monroeville is comprised of shopping malls & centers, single and multiple family dwellings, hi-rise buildings, and a multitude of other commercial areas.
 We protect travelers on Interstate 376, PA Turnpike I-76, US Rt.
-22, PA Route 286, and PA Route 48.
-We operate a modern fleet of 1 engine, a 100’ tiller-ladder truck, 1 tanker, 2 ALS Ambulances, and other support vehicles.
+22, PA Route 286, and PA Route 48 and a rail yard.
+We operate a modern fleet of 1 rescue engine, a 100’ tiller-ladder truck, 1 tanker, 2 ALS Ambulances, and other support vehicles.
 We utilize the newest personal protective and firefighting equipment available.

 15 miles west, as stated, is the City of Pittsburgh, just off Interstate 376.
 Pittsburgh is the home of several world-renowned colleges, universities, and vocational schools.
 We can provide you with a list of most of these schools.
 Most notable is the Center of Emergency Medicine affiliated with the University of Pittsburgh, at which students choose to train in a degree or certificate program to become Paramedics.
 Community College of Allegheny County (Boyce Campus) is situated within a short walking distance of Station #5.
 A working relationship exists with the college faculty to place prospective students into our program.
 It is here that the majority of our Live-In members attend college classes.